Contact interaction treatment of the nucleon Faddeev equation

-Referring to Table~\ref{nucleonresults}, it is evident that the Faddeev amplitude is not particularly sensitive to the value of $\alpha_{\rm IR}$, with any reasonable value delivering a similar result; and in all cases, the amplitude coefficients satisfy the identities derived in Sect.\,\ref{S3FA}.
+Returning again to Table~\ref{nucleonresults}, one sees that, in all cases, the amplitude coefficients satisfy the identities derived in Sect.\,\ref{S3FA}.
 The outcome $f^{03\pm}\equiv 0$ is peculiar to the SCI.
 (One does not find this in realistic-interaction Faddeev equation solutions: therein, these amplitudes are small but nonzero.)
 In this case, the identities in Sect.\,\ref{S3FA} entail: $f^{14+} = 2 f^{12-}$, which is satisfied.
 Such comparisons are a useful check on the numerical solutions.

 It is furthermore evident in Table~\ref{nucleonresults} that ${\mathsf X}^{1 \ell} = {\mathsf S}^{\ell}$, \emph{i.e}., scalar diquark like correlations, are dominant in the MA channel and ${\mathsf X}^{2 \ell} = {\mathsf A}^{\ell}$ (axialvector diquark like) correlations dominate in the MS channel.
 Indeed, the $\Lambda_+$ components in both these channels are constrained by symmetry to have the same strength.
 (This is also true in QCD-connected $3$-body Faddeev equation solutions \cite{Yao:2024uej}.)
 In such outcomes, the SCI, too, delivers strong arguments against scalar-diquark-only models of proton structure.
 Plainly, axialvector diquark like correlations are an essential feature of the proton wave function: this is an unavoidable consequence of Poincar\'e covariance.